Alphabetical Plant Listing

 Clematis - Evergreen Group

-Group 1 Clematis (Clematis)
+Group 1 Clematis

-The earliest Clematis to flower, the Evergreen group includes small-flowering clematis which provide gardeners with some of the greatest pleasures in winter.
+The earliest Clematis to flower, the Evergreen group includes small-flowering clematis, which provide gardeners with some of the greatest pleasures in winter.
 Blooming from midwinter onward, these very early flowering Clematis transform boundary walls and fences into leaving leafy screens and reward us with profuse flowering at a time when the garden has little to offer.
 Their evergreen foliage remains handsome year-round and provides multiseason interest.

-• Quick-growing, these clematis are big plants that can reach up to 20-40 ft.
+• Size: Quick-growing, these clematis are big plants that can reach up to 20-40 ft.
 (6-12 m).
 They need ample support as they become heavy with age.

 Guide Information